Colon and rectal cancersColorectal cancer

-- Open surgery uses a wide incision to open the patient's abdomen.
+- Open surgery uses a wide incision to open the person's abdomen.
 The surgeon then performs the procedures with standard surgical instruments.
 This is the usual method for performing colectomy.

-- Laparoscopy uses a few small incisions through which the surgeon passes a fiber optic tube (laparoscope) containing a small camera or tiny instruments.
-It is generally used for early colon cancer (for tumors less than 2 centimeters or for well-defined tumors less than 3 centimeters).
+- Laparoscopy uses a few small incisions through which the surgeon passes a fiber-optic tube (laparoscope) containing a small camera or tiny instruments.
+It is generally used for earlier stage colon cancers that have smaller tumors.

-A colostomy is performed in order to bypass or remove the lower colon and rectum.
-The procedure generally involves creating a passage, called a stoma , through the abdominal wall that is connected to the colon.
-The feces pass through this passage and are eliminated.
-Patients must learn how to care for the stoma and keep the area sanitary.
+A colostomy is performed to bypass or remove the lower colon and rectum.
+Colostomy is a surgical procedure that brings one end of the large intestine out through the abdominal wall.
+The surgeon creates a passage, called a stoma , through the abdominal wall that is connected to the colon.

 Surgical Treatments for Rectal Cancer